About the RTC

 On July 3, 2004, RTC became the official administrator of FAST.
 The Nevada Department of Transportation (NDOT) and the RTC became full-fledged funding partners, contributing to the operations and management of FAST.

-- Secure funding for expansion, operation, and maintenance of systems and routes;
+- Secure funding for expansion, operation, and maintenance of systems and routes; and

 The regional government agency originated from a 1965 state statute and 16 years later, in 1981, the RTC was named the Metropolitan Planning Organization (MPO) for Southern Nevada.
 As the region’s MPO, the agency is responsible to state and federal governments for maintaining a continuing, cooperative and comprehensive (3-C) transportation planning process ensuring that transit plans and programs involve public input and recommendations and conform to approved air quality standards.